gregorywmorris/oaken-spirits/LOCAL_DOCKER.md

 > [!NOTE]
 > If you leave notebook running it is continuing to generate sales data.
 >
-> If you stop the notebook, it may be neccesary to reset and Run All again to restart.
+> If you stop the notebook, it may be necessary to reset and Run All again to restart.

+### For testing and trouble shooting a single service

+1. `docker-compose stop <service_name>`
+1. `docker-compose up --force-recreate <service_name>`